petertwigg/petertwigg.github.io/sessions.md

 * [Meditation](#meditation)
 * [Working with Your Potential](#working-with-your-potential)

-In ["Achieving Direct Experience"](#achieving-direct-experience) I talk about desired outcomes of the sessions from your perspective.
+* ["Achieving Direct Experience"](#achieving-direct-experience) I talk about desired outcomes of the sessions from your perspective.

-Read ["Techniques and Modalities"](#techniques-and-modalities) to learn about how I work with clients to achieve their desired outcomes.
+* Learn about ["Techniques and Modalities"](#techniques-and-modalities) to how I work with clients to achieve their desired outcomes.

-In ["About sessions"](#sessions) you will find answers to the questions of "how to book sessions", "my privacy policy", "session fees" and "cancellation conditions".
+*["About sessions"](#sessions) will provide information to questions of "how to book sessions", "my privacy policy", "session fees" and "cancellation conditions".

 #### Meditation
 Many people recognise the benefits meditation bring to their lives.